Tenor-Inc/tenor-android-core/README.md

     gif_result_object.getMedias().get(0).get(type).getUrl();
 ```

-Next, we need to construct a `GlideTaskParams` so that gif can be loaded into the ImageView.  `GlidePayload` makes use of the [glide library](https://github.com/bumptech/glide), which offers full support for loading GIFs inside an ImageView.
+Next, we need to construct a `GlideTaskParams` so that gif can be loaded into the ImageView.  `GlideTaskParams` makes use of the [glide library](https://github.com/bumptech/glide), which offers full support for loading GIFs inside an ImageView.
 Additionally, you have the option to add a callback for when a GIF has finished loading.
 To access the `search` API endpoint, add these lines of code to your application:
 ```java